OfficeDev/Office-IT-Pro-Deployment-Scripts/Nuke-Office/README_Nuke-Office.md

 ﻿#**Nuke-Office**

-This PowerShell Script will create a scheduled task on a remote PC to completely remove whatever version of Office is present, including in the registry.
+This PowerShell Script will create a scheduled task on a remote PC to completely remove any version of Office present.
 The Script will also notify you of any Add-Ins present on the PC.

 ###**Pre-requisites**